What is the speed limit on campus?

 Where can I park my motorcycle?

 Motorcycles can park in designated motorcycle reserved spaces and in regular parking spaces in the parking lot for which a permit is valid.
 Motorcycles like any vehicle must be registered and display a parking permit.

 My vehicle is being repaired and I have to bring another vehicle to campus.
 What do I do?

 You can get a temporary permit at the Parking Services office.
-Bring your College ID and the registration for the vehicle you will be parking on campus.

 If I bring a new vehicle to campus, can I transfer my student permit to the new vehicle?

 No, student permits are not transferable.
 Bring your permit to the Parking Services office to exchange it at no cost for a permit for your new vehicle.